 How To Become a Foster Parent – The 5 Step Guide

 There are over 400,000 kids in the U.S. foster care system, and just over 210,000 licensed foster parents.
 Dedicated, loving foster parents are needed to ensure safe outcomes for kids in foster care.
 Have you ever considered becoming a foster parent?
-Each state has their own set of foster care requirements for obtaining a license, most likely including the 5 steps below.
+Each state has its own set of foster care requirements for obtaining a license, most likely including the 5 steps below.

 This is how to become a foster parent: